ESHackathon/eshackathon.github.io/collections/_software/GSscraper.md

 GSscraper includes three major functions:

 1) `buildGSlinks()` that creates working URLs for a given advanced search, each corresponding to a page of 10 search results,
 2) `save_htmls()` that downloads these URLs as HTML files, and
 3) `scrapeGS()` that converts search results in locally stored Googl Scholar results as HTML files into a dataframe of record metadata.

+You cen now run GSscraper as a Shiny App locally by running the following code:
+`GSscraper::runGSscraper()` if you have GSscraper installed, or `shiny::runGitHub("GSscraper", "nealhaddaway", subdir = "inst/shiny-examples/GSscraper")` if not.

 The function in 2) above is susceptible to 'bot detection' - blocking of an IP address due to use that goes against Google Scholar's terms of use.
 The function therefore includes rate-limiting steps to reduce the likelihood of IP blocking.